ENCODE-DCC/encoded/src/encoded/schemas/changelogs/experiment.md

 ### Minor changes since schema version 30
 * Added *analysis_objects* property.
 * Added *SPRITE-IP* to *assay_term_name* enum
+* Added *life_stage_age* calculated property that summarizes the life stage and age of the biosamples used in the experiment.

 ### Schema version 30